- What does Skillshare do?

 Hosting over 19,000 free and paid courses, Skillshare is an online learning platform for those who are interested in learning more about a variety of topics within tech like UX design, web development, and marketing, as well as fields that are adjacent to tech, such as creative writing, graphic design, and photography.

-In addition to watching lectures, students connect with their peers and instructors via the online learning platform, where they participate in interactive sessions and hands-on projects.
+In addition to watching lectures, students connect with their peers and instructors via the online learning platform.
+This is where they participate in interactive sessions and hands-on projects.
 Using the discussion boards, students provide feedback to their peers.
-Those who enroll in Skillshare should be self-motivated, as the instructors generally do not offer feedback or 1-on-1 support.
+Those who enroll in Skillshare should be self-motivated.
+The instructors generally do not offer feedback or 1-on-1 support.

 Who is Skillshare for?